CrossRef/rest-api-doc/deprecated/scratch.md

 "text-mining" misnomer- but set that aside for a bit

-What are things we want to distnguish:
+What are things we want to distinguish:

 Batch v Query